dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 There are many benefits of storing PowerShell scripts in GitHub including the sharing of code across teammates and maintain version control for changes and updates.
 This solution will use GitHub as the source of scripts that are to be signed and downloaded.
 This interaction with GitHUb allows the solution to not modify the original script during the signing process.
 ## Solution Details
 This section covers the components of the solution.
+### Authentication
+Access to this solution will require Windows Integrated authentication.
+This is a necessary step to prevent unauthorized access to signed scripts.
+If a malicious user could generate scripts that are signed by a trusted signing certificate then the execution policy becomes irrelevant.

+The name of the authenticated user will be displayed on the footer of every page, as well as included in the header of any download PowerShell scripts.
 ### Application Pool
 The web site runs under an application pool configured with a dedicated service account.
 The service account has been granted permissions to the private key of a digital signing certificate that has been installed on the server.
 Additional permissions have been granted to the service account which allows for read/write access to the *~/App_Data/* folder where both temporary files and debug log files are created.
 ### Web Site